 Javelin Train UK

-These good looking dark blue liveried Javelin trains - also known as Class 395 - offer the fastest domestic service rail travel in the UK and went into full passenger service in December 2009.
-Built by Hitachi, the 140mph maximum speed Class 395 Javelin train completed the first rail journey from Ashford in Kent to London St Pancras in 37 minutes.
+These good looking, dark blue liveried Javelin trains - also known as Class 395 - offer the fastest domestic service rail travel in the UK and went into full passenger service in December 2009 on the High Speed HS1 rail route.

 Starting on 27th July 2012 -officially the first day of the Olympic Games - the Javelin train got to use its 340 seat capacity on the Olympic Javelin Train service that promised to speed spectators from St Pancras to the main Olympic Games site in Stratford - East London in just under 7 minutes.
 The service performed admirably and quickly became an integral part of the overall games experience for spectators.